modxcms/teleport/README.md

 4. Extract a Snapshot from the MODX site you just profiled:
     `bin/teleport --action=Extract --profile=profile/mymodxsite.profile.json --tpl=tpl/develop.tpl.json`

+### Teleport in your path

+With any of the installation methods you can create an executable symlink called teleport pointing to bin/teleport, or directly to the teleport.phar.
+You can then simply type `teleport` instead of `bin/teleport` or `php teleport.phar` to execute the teleport application.

 ## Usage

+In all of the usage examples that follow, call teleport based on how you have installed the application.
+For example, if you have created an executable symlink to the teleport.phar, substitute `teleport` for `php teleport.phar` in the sample commands.
+These examples assume you have installed teleport.phar.

 Before using Teleport with a MODX site, you will need to create a Teleport Profile from the installed site.